david-romero/david-romero.github.io/_posts/2022-03-11-Test-Functional-Clock-Scala.md

 * Line 14: We have the power to do a journey through time.
 We are going to travel to 2020-06-11T00:00:00Z

 * Line 17: Obtain the result of our subject.
-The type of the label variable is Option[Outcome[Id, Throwable, Label]]
+The type of the order variable is Option[Outcome[Id, Throwable, Order]]

 * Line 20: The magic is here: I’m going to describe each operation step by step.